 This has become probably the BEST scene on the entire course, a crowd favorite year after year!
 We close the main drag through town (which is a Nevada state highway) for one block, turning it into a runner and spectator zone exclusively.
 A number of businesses open very early (at 5 a.m.!!) including the Delta Saloon and Restaurant and the Bucket of Blood Saloon.
-A local school will be selling breakfast burritos for a fundraiser.
-The world famous DJ The Rhino will re-appear and play more tunes.
+As per tradition, the Virginia City High School graduating class will be selling breakfast burritos for a fundraiser.
+The world famous DJ The Rhino will be playing tunes to keep the excitement/celebration going.